C5Hackr/SeroXen-Removal-Tool/README.md

 Tested on version **v3.1.5** (latest at the time of writing).

-This is a updated version SeroXen-Removal-Tool by a good friend DaXcess, you can find the original project that used to be on SeroXen's website here: https://github.com/DaXcess/SeroXen-Removal-Tool.
+This is a updated version of SeroXen-Removal-Tool by a good friend DaXcess, you can find the original project that used to be on SeroXen's website here: https://github.com/DaXcess/SeroXen-Removal-Tool.